dendibakh/perf-book/chapters/10-Optimizing-Computations/10-3 Vectorization.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers should be aware of the hidden cost of using vectorized code.
-Using AVX and especially AVX512 vector instructions would lead to a big frequency downclocking.
-The vectorized portion of the code should be hot enough to justify using AVX512.[^38]
+Using AVX and especially AVX-512 vector instructions could lead to frequency downclocking or startup overhead, which on certain CPUs can also affect subsequent code over a period of several microseconds.
+The vectorized portion of the code should be hot enough to justify using AVX-512.[^38] For example, sorting 80 KiB was found to be sufficient to amortize this overhead and make vectorization worthwhile.[^39]

 ### Loop vectorized but scalar version used.